Quantum theory of molecular orientations: Summary of results

 \subsection{Classification of molecular rotational states}

 We group molecules into three classes, based on their behavior under orientation-preserving, or proper, rotations (see Fig.~\ref{fig:header}).
 Asymmetric and rotationally symmetric molecules are analogous to asymmetric and symmetric rigid bodies, respectively.
-Molecules in the third ``perrotationally'' symmetric class have no macroscopic analogue because their state space is determined by additional nuclear-spin statistics constraints.
+Molecules in the third ``perrotationally'' symmetric class have no macroscopic analogue because their state space is determined by additional nuclear-spin statistics constraints. \nw{ Previous treatments do not distinguish the rotational from the perrotational classes, interpreting spinless nuclei as spin-zero particles instead of as classical objects.
+We build up to our result by first reviewing an established spectroscopic recipe for determining momentum states of all three classes. }

 \prg{No rigid-body symmetry}

 Defining the rotational state space of an asymmetric molecule requires two frames: the observer's \textit{lab frame} and the \textit{molecule frame}, with the latter bolted to and moving with the molecule.
 Each frame can be rotated, and the two types of lab-based and molecule-based rotations correspond to the two factors of the group $\so 3\times\so 3$ of proper rotations acting on the molecule.
 The basis of fixed-momentum or \textit{rotational} states $|_{m}^{\ell},\om\ket$ is labeled by the total angular momentum $\ell$ and its projections, $m$ and $\om$, onto the $\z$-axis of the lab and molecule frames, respectively. \prg{Rotational symmetry}